choener/WordAlignment/README.md

 Albanian_Tosk \' a Albanian_Tosk \' g 1.07432

-Some additional pieces of evidence are required.
+Some additional pieces of information are required.
 First is the default score given whenever a pair of bigrams can not be matched against in the score file.
 This defualt score (--defaultscore) defaults to (-42) due to popular requirement.
 If the first line in the score file contains just a single double